Sanho Kim: Other U.S. publishers

 While working for Charlton, Kim freelanced for Warren Publishing, crafting a backup feature in Vampirella and contributing to Eerie in 1971–1972.
 Kim illustrated The Sword and the Maiden (vol. 1 of Sword's Edge), which was written by Michael Juliar and published by Iron Horse Publishing in 1973.
-For Skywald Publications from 1974–1976, Kim did the art for The Fiend of Changsha and Horror.
+For Skywald Publications from 1974 to 1976, Kim did the art for The Fiend of Changsha and Horror.
 Benefiting from the notoriety of his Asian-themed work for Charlton, Kim moved to Marvel Comics in 1975, contributing stories to the black-and-white comics magazines Deadly Hands of Kung Fu and Monsters Unleashed.